DataDog/dd-trace-dotnet/docs/development/DuckTyping.md

 }
 ```

-Yes this may be a bit annoying, but the consistently will make it easier to be confident about the nullability of the type, it helps the compiler with its nullability flow analysis, and it makes it easier to review.
-Note that it's important you also follow the other recommended steps however.
+Yes, this may be a bit annoying, but the consistency will make it easier to be confident about the nullability of the type, it helps the compiler with its nullability flow analysis, and it makes it easier to review.
+Note that it's important you also follow the other recommended steps, however.

 > Note, the above method has not yet been added.
 Added to the documentation for now to get feedback, and will implement and test in a subsequent PR if people agree.
 I intend to implement it as the following: